KlonicaRadoslaw/pesel_numbers_genetator/README.md

 # pesel_numbers_genetator

-Generate all PESEL number from 1900 to 2000
+Generate all PESEL numbers from 1900 to 2000